qutip/qutip/doc/guide/environments/approximations.rst

     - ESPIRA-II (``"espira-II"``)

-The different categories have different witnesses and strengths, for example in the case of non-linear squares the parameters are found via an optimization process, unfortunately, in many cases the optimization returns mediocre approximations, this can be improved by specifying information to the optimization such as guesses as to where the optimal parameters may be, lower and upper bounds on the parameters, degrees of uncertainty .. etc. The requirement for this extra bits of information is a weakness, however, the fact it allows for constraints is a strength as approximations with similar accuracy on the fitted curve may have different perfomances on solvers.
+The different categories have different weaknesses and strengths.
+For example in the case of non-linear squares, the parameters are found via an optimization process.
+Unfortunately, in many cases, the optimization returns mediocre approximations.
+This can be improved by specifying information to the optimization such as guesses as to where the optimal parameters may be, lower and upper bounds on the parameters, degrees of uncertainty etc. The requirement for these extra bits of information is a weakness, but the fact that it allows for constraints is a strength, because approximations with similar accuracy on the fitted curve may have different performances on solvers.

 ..
     Here I wanted to express the idea that a big positive ck and a big negative